Your advisor’s door is always open

 Support, guidance and advice

-Your advisor will help you choose a major and plan a program of study that fits your interests and career goals, and they will help you stay on track and stay motivated along the way.
-Your advisor can also help you:
+Your advisor will help you choose a major and plan a program of study that fits your interests and career goals, and they will help you stay on track and motivated along the way.
+Your advisor also can help you:

 Faculty and staff